st3v3nmw/obsidian-spaced-repetition/docs/en/flashcards.md

 Note that you can skip a card by simply pressing `S` (case doesn't matter).

+!!! tip

+    If you're experiencing issues with the size of the modal on mobile devices, go to settings and set the _Flashcard Height Percentage_ and _Flashcard Width Percentage_ to 100% to maximize it.

 ### Faster Review

 To review faster, use the following keyboard shortcuts: